mesfind/ml-material/_episodes/03-deep-learning.md

 ![](energy_force_comparison.png)

-> ## Exercise: Predicting Energies and Forces with Sine Matrix and Neural Networks
+> ## Exercise: Predicting Energies and Forces with Sine Matrix
 >
 > The **Sine Matrix (SM)** is a simple, translationally and rotationally invariant descriptor for crystalline and molecular systems.
 It captures pairwise atomic interactions through a screened Coulomb-like form, making it suitable for learning energy and force landscapes.
 >